Bill & Melinda Gates Foundation

 Strathmore is a modern university with a global outlook, whose strategic plan aims at helping it realise the deep-rooted vision of becoming a leading outcome-driven entrepreneurial research University by translating excellence into a major contribution to culture, economic wellbeing, and quality of life.
 The University continues to make its mark with quality, well-directed teaching and research, and an enriching experience for our students – both locally and internationally.

-The Infectious Diseases Institute based at the College of Health Sciences, Makerere University in Uganda is set up to strengthen health systems in Africa, with a strong emphasis on infectious diseases, through research and capacity development.
+The Infectious Diseases Institute based at the College of Health Sciences, Makerere University in Uganda is set up to strengthen health systems in Africa, with a strong emphasis on infectious diseases, through research

 University of Cape Town